 In the ten years in Maine that followed, Ms. Cross worked as an antiques dealer, becoming engaged with the personal-as-political narratives of old objects discovered during sojourns through yard sales and car graveyards.
 Of those objects, the motif of the decaying, vine-covered car became an important signifier of disempowerment, memory, and generative takeovers, influencing a series of photographs, paintings, and ultimately, her first narrative video, PASSENGER, 2016.
 Ms. Cross also developed and directed a large scale arts/antiques/high crafts festival, Maine's Dooryard Festival (2013), in addition to continuing her curatorial practice.

 Veronica Cross received her MFA in Visual Art from Vermont College of Fine Arts in 2016, after consolidating her college credits into a BA in Art and Entrepreneurial Studies (magna cum laude) from the University of Southern Maine.
-She is represented in Maine by Elizabeth Moss Galleries and currently resides in Bywater.
+She is represented in Maine by Elizabeth Moss Galleries and resides Uptown.